2.10.2 Electing to end an assessment

 A carer entitled to receive child support is able to end an assessment for a child by electing to end the liability from a specified day in the future.
-However, if the carer is entitled to receive FTB Part A at more than the base rate, Centrelink must first decide whether, if the carer's election is accepted, the carer will have taken 'reasonable action to obtain maintenance' for the child.
+However, if the carer or their current partner is receiving or is entitled to receive FTB Part A at more than the base rate and they elect to end the child support assessment, their FTB Part A rate may be reduced to the base rate if they have not been granted an exemption from the MAT (FA Guide 18.104.22.168).

 In some circumstances, the parent liable to pay child support under a child support agreement may also elect to end the liability.